AVOID LOCATION ERRORS

 Election errors can lead to lengthy legal processes and costly do-overs.
 Modern GIS technology transforms voter lists into geospatial pinpoints, and ensures that voters and candidates are placed in the right precinct.

 Geospatial data made visual on a map are much easier to check for accuracy than lengthy voter address lists.
-The same technology used to locate a restaurant can make quality control of voter lists, and district updates, easier.
+Similarly, assigning voters to a new voting district and creating precinct definitions can be done in minutes with GIS.

 BOOST VOTER CONFIDENCE